agalue/OpenNMS-Mib2Conf/README.md

   -V, --version         Print version information and exit.
 ```

+The `mibs` directory contains multiple core MIBs and several sample MIBs to help you compile your own.
+The idea is copy your new MIB there, and try to compile it.
+If more dependencies are needed, find and download those dependencies, and copy them to that folder as well.

 # Future Enhancements

 * Implement a name cutter for the MibObj aliases.
 For this, do it after generating the configuration, in order to have a common preffix for all the aliases on the same group, and then cut the names based on a common prefix to make the aliases more readable, which is the problem with the current implementation.